 Buttermilk Biscuits are a staple in the Southern Home.
 You eat them for breakfast, lunch, and dinner (or supper if that’s what you grew up saying for the last meal of the day).
 Most Southern women learn this recipe by heart during childhood.
 It’s simple, easy and extremely versatile.

-Southerner’s like their biscuits light and fluffy for breakfast.
-The key to light fluffy biscuits is using the right flour (White Lily) and to not overworking the dough…let me say that again here, don’t overwork the dough.
-If overworked, you will end up with dense tough biscuits.
+Southerners like their biscuits light and fluffy for breakfast.
+The key to light fluffy biscuits is using the right flour (White Lily) and not overworking the dough…let me say that again here, don’t overwork the dough.
+If it’s overworked, you will end up with dense, tough biscuits.

 If you want a less delicate biscuit for recipes like Biscuits and Gravy or Sausage and Biscuits, a higher protein flour such as King Arthur flour is a great choice.
 Both the light fluffy biscuit and less delicate biscuit are delicious and grace the Southern table just about at all times.

-Along with buttermilk, butter and Crisco rank very important in this recipe.
-The butter gives a light airy texture to the dough creating layers in the biscuits.
-Butter is about 80% fat and 20% water which creates steam and rise.
-Crisco, on the other hand is 100% fat which brings the dough nicely together, but melts quickly leaving no or very little chunks in the dough to create flakiness.
+Along with buttermilk, butter and Crisco rank very high in importance in this recipe.
+The butter gives a light, airy texture to the dough, creating layers in the biscuits.
+Butter is about 80% fat and 20% water, which creates steam and rise.
+Crisco, on the other hand, is 100% fat, which brings the dough nicely together; it also creates flakiness because it melts quickly, leaving no or few chunks in the dough.
 While you can use one without the other, I like to use both for that perfect biscuit.

 Once you master this recipe, the sky is the limit to biscuit heaven.
-I love a a Savory Cheesy Buttermilk Biscuit as a conduit for ham, turkey, fried chicken with pepper jelly!
+I love a Savory Cheesy Buttermilk Biscuit as a conduit for ham, turkey, or fried chicken with pepper jelly!

 Wow, I’m salivating.
 For dessert why not bring a little cinnamon and sugar to the party?